 Meiji Jingu Shrine – probably Tokyo’s most famous shrine.
 It is centrally located in Shibuya and just around the corner from Harajuku subway station.
 You’ll walk about 10 minutes into a forest like area to reach the shrine.
 You’ll feel as though you are far away from the city here.
 Once you reach the shrine, you can pray, write out a wish, or draw your Omikuji fortune.

-Mori Digital Art Museum – Unlike anything I’ve ever seen or experience before.
+Teamlab Borderless – Unlike anything I’ve ever seen or experienced before.
 This is the world’s first digital only art museum.
 It is immersive and interactive.
 I highly recommend purchasing tickets in advance and avoiding weekends if possible.
 They have a digital tea house En Tea House that is not to be missed.
 The Forest of Resonating Lamps (picture above) is very popular and wait times can exceed well over 1 hour on weekends.
 Buy tickets here.
 Accessible by the U-line Amoi Station (U10)

 Robot Restaurants – so I debated whether or not to visit this place myself.
 I wish I did just because it’s still on many “Top 10” list.
 I chose not to because I was travelling alone most of the trip and didn’t think it would be much fun to do on my own.
 If you are not, I suggest you check it out.
 You can read more about this unique over the top dining experience here.